 - The selection committee gives no consideration to an applicant’s gender, race, color, creed, or national origin.

 - Applicants for the 2019 Martin Achievement Scholarship should not plan on transferring to UW Seattle prior to summer 2020.

+The application is now open!
+The deadline to apply will be April 19, 2019.
 Please click here for additional information and to access the Martin Achievement Scholarship application.

 If, after reading through that information, you have additional questions, please contact the Office of Merit Scholarships, Fellowships & Awards at the University of Washington: email@example.com, 206-543-4282, 171 Mary Gates Hall.